 Definition of Punch and Judy in English:

-An English puppet show presented on the miniature stage of a tall collapsible booth traditionally covered with striped canvas.
-The show was probably introduced from the Continent in the 17th century.
-Punch is on the manipulator’s right hand, remaining on stage all the time, while the left hand provides a series of characters—baby, wife (Judy), priest, doctor, policeman, hangman—for him to nag, beat, and finally kill.
+A puppet show presented on the miniature stage of a tall collapsible booth traditionally covered with striped canvas.
+The show was probably introduced to England from the Continent in the 17th century.
+Punch is on the manipulator’s right hand, remaining on stage all the time, while the left hand provides a series of characters—baby, wife (Judy), priest, doctor, policeman, hangman— for him to nag, beat, and finally kill.

 Definition of Punch and Judy in: